Nettle Leaf

 • Low blood pressure – dizziness or lightheadedness

-Nettle can affect hormonal balance and blood sugar levels.
+Nettle can influence hormonal balance and blood sugar levels.
 This makes it unsuitable for certain groups.

 Who should avoid nettle leaf: